Douglas Alexander: Expenses controversy

 During the 2009 MP expenses scandal, Alexander was one of three Labour ministers who "quietly repaid more £50,000 in expenses".
-It emerged he had repaid more than £12,000 that he had previously claimed in expenses on his taxpayer funded second home while also receiving income from a tenant at the same second home.
-This represented double funding for his second home and was against the expenses rules.
+It emerged he had repaid more than £12,000 that he had previously claimed in expenses on his taxpayer-funded second home while also receiving income from a tenant at the same home.
+This represented double-funding for his second home and was against the expenses rules.

-Post-parliamentary career
+Career outside Parliament

-After leaving public office, Alexander became a Fisher Family Fellow at Harvard University where he served as a Senior Fellow at the Belfer Center for Science and International Affairs (2016-2022).
-He has served as a visiting professor at the University of Chicago (2015) and is currently a visiting professor at New York University (Abu Dhabi).
-He is also currently a visiting professor at King’s College London's Policy Institute.
+After leaving public office, Alexander became a Fisher Family Fellow at Harvard University where he served as a Senior Fellow at the Belfer Center for Science and International Affairs (2016–2022).
+He has served as a Fellow in the Institute of Politics at the University of Chicago (2016), and as a visiting professor at New York University (Abu Dhabi) (2020-2024).
+He also served as a visiting professor at King's College London's Policy Institute (2015-2024).
 In November 2015 Alexander started working as a senior advisor to Bono, helping secure investment to tackle global poverty.
 In March 2016 Alexander joined the Pinsent Masons law firm as a "strategic advisor".
-He remains a Member of the UK Privy Council, a Council Member on the European Council of Foreign Relations, and a Trustee of the Royal United Services Institute.